isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place Of Learning.md

 ### **The National Museum and National Library**

-Besides the schools and the bookstores, Bras Basah was and continues to be a place for knowledge.
-This is largely because of the presence of both the National Library and National Museum in the district since the mid-1800s.
+Between schools and bookstores, the Bras Basah area continues to be a place for knowledge today.
+This is largely due to the presence of both the National Library and National Museum in the district since the mid-1800s.

 ##### **The National Museum**

-With its wide facade and large dome, the [National Museum of Singapore](https://eresources.nlb.gov.sg/infopedia/articles/SIP_2015-08-31_132917.html) has been a prominent landmark on Stamford Road for over a century.
+With its iconic dome, the National Museum of Singapore has been a prominent landmark on Stamford Road for over a century.
 Gazetted as a national monument on 14 February 1992, it is Singapore’s oldest existing museum, currently devoted to the general history of Singapore.

 |    |
 |:--------:|